nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms)
  - **Nanoscale:** Pertaining to the scale at which nanofabrication operates.

-### Expanded Definition and Usage\nNanofabrication is integral to advancing technologies that require precise control over material properties at the atomic and molecular levels.
+### Expanded Definition and Usage:
+Nanofabrication is integral to advancing technologies that require precise control over material properties at the atomic and molecular levels.
 This precision is crucial for the continued scaling down of electronic components, enhancing the performance and efficiency of devices such as CPUs, GPUs, and memory chips.
 In the field of medicine, nanofabrication enables the development of biocompatible sensors, drug delivery systems, and diagnostic tools that can interact with biological systems at the cellular and molecular levels.